November 18th, 2023 | by Kirsten Borrink

-This review of the Jambu Rimini is provided by Jambu.com.
-The opinions are completely our own based on experience.
-What
+This review of the Merry People Bobbi Rain Boot is sponsored by MerryPeople.com.
+The opinions are completely my own based

 When choosing a new pair of boots it can be a challenge to find a style that is cute, functional and at the same time comfortable.
 For us ladies with problem feet the search for the right boots can be even more difficult.
 The cute pair we see online or on the rack may be terrible to wear when actually on our feet.
 The struggle is real but barkingdogshoes.com is here to help with comfortable and surprisingly nice looking styles in all boot types.
 It’s worth taking a few minutes to browse our reviews.